Stopping fertility treatments -- whether fertility drugs or an assisted reproductive technology -- can be a major issue for couples.

 For couples that don't define the ''enough is enough'' point before embarking on the journey to pregnancy, these treatments may become addictive, with each new cycle bringing a flush of optimism.
 "Just one more cycle and then we'll stop" can go on for longer than the recommended cycle-length of the fertility drugs, and in some cases, for longer than two years -- an eternity for fertility treatments.

 Before you begin your treatment, you should set down your own financial and time limits.
 For example, some couples plan for three in vitro fertilization (IVF) cycles and one gamete intrafallopian transfer (GIFT) cycle.
 Some couples plan for three clomiphene citrate cycles and one IVF cycle.
 You should then discuss a back-up plan in case treatments don't work.
 This may include adoption, child-free living, or plans to continue to try to conceive naturally (as may be the case for unexplained infertility, irregular cycles, or borderline low sperm count).

-One couple with unexplained infertility actually went on oral contraception after their treatment cycle, because the hopefulness/despair merry-go-round at the beginning of each natural cycle, and the beginning of each period, was just too much for them to handle emotionally.
-For this couple, oral contraception was the only way they could get on with their lives.
+Some couples with unexplained infertility decide to go on oral contraception after their treatment cycle, because the hopefulness/despair merry-go-round at the beginning of each natural cycle and the beginning of each period becomes too much to handle emotionally.

 Signs that It May Be Time to Stop Fertility Treatment

 Knowing when to stop fertility treatments isn't always clear cut.
 The following signs, compiled from other couples' experiences, may help you recognize the point at which ''enough is enough:''